Zero-Shot Self-Supervised Learning for MRI Reconstruction: Experiments

 \subsection{Datasets}

-We performed experiments on publicly available fully-sampled multi-coil knee and brain MRI from fastMRI database \cite{fastmri}.
+We performed experiments on publicly available fully-sampled multi-coil knee and brain MRI from fastMRI database \citep{fastmri}.
 Knee and brain MRI datasets contained data from 15 and 16 receiver coils, respectively.
 Fully-sampled datasets were retrospectively undersampled by keeping 24 lines of autocalibrated signal (ACS) from center of k-space.
 FastMRI database contains different contrast weightings.
-For knee MRI, we used coronal proton density (Cor-PD) and coronal proton density with fat suppression (Cor-PDFS) and for brain MRI, axial Flair(Ax-FLAIR) and axial T2 (Ax-T2).
-Figure \ref{fig:DataType} shows the different datasets used in this study, as well as different types of undersampling masks.
+For knee MRI, we used coronal proton density (Cor-PD) and coronal proton density with fat suppression (Cor-PDFS), and for brain MRI, axial FLAIR (Ax-FLAIR) and axial T2 (Ax-T2).
+Different types of datasets and undersampling masks used in this study are provided in Figure \ref{fig:DataType} in the Appendix.